Cody Bellinger Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.44 team ERA ranks 19th among all MLB pitching staffs.
+- The Tigers have a 4.46 team ERA that ranks 19th across all league pitching staffs.

+- The Tigers will send Skubal (3-2) out to make his ninth start of the season.
+He is 3-2 with a 3.76 ERA and 43 strikeouts through 38 1/3 innings pitched.

-- His last time out was on Wednesday against the Minnesota Twins, when the righty tossed 2 2/3 innings, surrendering four earned runs while allowing eight hits.
+- His last appearance came on Friday against the Cleveland Guardians, when the left-hander threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.